Rum Cruise Fequently Asked Questionsuseful information for your big rum adventure

 How much rum can we bring back to the ship?

 At each port along the way, we’re collecting rum from distilleries, tasting rooms and rum shops.
 Upon arrival back at the ship late each day, we hand over our rum to the ship’s staff for secure storage.
+After many years of collecting rum on the annual rum cruise, we’re never lost a bottle.
 All rum is delivered back to you the evening before departure so you can pack it in your luggage.
 Unlike air travel, there is effectively no limit on how many bottles you can purchase on each island and bring back to the ship.
 The only real limit is how much rum you can fit in your luggage.

 Which distillery tours are available in Puerto Rico?